MScZeFa/PowerShell-DSC-Scripts/README.md

     - This script sets up firewall rules on a list of specified machines to allow inbound traffic on designated ports.
 It is designed to facilitate the configuration of firewall settings for ArcGIS Enterprise by opening necessary ports for various services.
 Note that some environments may have this setting managed by GPO and/or may have external Firewalls.
 If this is the case, this script may not address all scenarios.
 Please discuss with IT on how the Firewall environment is being managed.

 ### [dmz folder](./3_settingUpServerEnvironment/dmz)
-<mark>These scripts can be used when there are components to install and configure with PowerShellDSC that reside inside of a DMZ.</mark>
+<mark>These scripts can be used when there are components to install and configure with PowerShellDSC that reside inside of a DMZ.
+The 'local' folder represents scripts that should be run in the DMZ environment, while the 'remote' folder represents scripts that should be run on/against the servers in the internal network.</mark>

 #### [local folder](./3_settingUpServerEnvironment/dmz/local)
-The scripts in this folder are designed to be run for the 'local' or orchestration/deployment server.
+The scripts in this folder are designed to be run on the DMZ server(s).

 ##### [createRemoveAccount folder](./3_settingUpServerEnvironment/dmz/local/createRemoveAccount/)

 - [**createLocalAccount.ps1**](./3_settingUpServerEnvironment/dmz/local/createRemoveAccount/createLocalAccount.ps1)
-    - This script will create a local user account on the local server.
+    - This script will create a local user account on the DMZ server(s).

 - [**removeLocalAccount.ps1**](./3_settingUpServerEnvironment/dmz/local/createRemoveAccount/removeLocalAccount.ps1)
-    - This script will remove a local user account from the Administrators group and then delete the account on the local server.
+    - This script will remove a local user account from the Administrators group and then delete the account on the DMZ server(s).

 ##### [createRemoveLocalAccountTokenFilterPolicy folder](./3_settingUpServerEnvironment/dmz/local/createRemoveLocalAccountTokenFilterPolicy/)